nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Edits the task identified by the index number used in the last task listing.
 Format: `edit INDEX [TASK] [at/TIME] [on/DATE] [t/TAGS...]`

-> at least one optional argument is required
+> at least one optional argument is required.
 >
-> can edit only one of the field for the task
+> can edit only one of the field for the task.

 Examples:
 * `list`<br>